 Borrowed From Nature profiles 3 unique and very different gardens and their stories

 An Absolutely Canadian documentary from Calgary-based Kino Sum Productions tells the complex history of Japanese gardening in Western Canada through three unique and very different gardens, while tracing the life of the late master gardener Roy Tomomichi Sumi.

 UBC's Nitobe Garden in Vancouver is a reflection of the earliest Japanese influences on the West Coast.
 The Nikka Yuko Japanese Garden in Lethbridge reflects the unique landscape of the Alberta prairies.

 And the Heiwa Teien Peace Garden in New Denver, B.C., commemorates those who were interned there during the Second World War — including the famed Sumi, whose life story is woven through the 60-minute documentary.

-The documentary delves into the dark history of the Japanese internment camps of the Second World War through the life story of Sumi, who was interned in New Denver, B.C.
+The documentary, called Borrowed From Nature, available on CBC Gem, delves into the dark history of the Japanese internment camps of the Second World War through the life story of Sumi, who was interned in New Denver.
 He later returned to design the Heiwa Teien Peace Garden on the grounds of the internment camp.